Pylons/pyramid/docs/narr/introduction.rst

 And much, much more...
 ~~~~~~~~~~~~~~~~~~~~~~

-Pyramid has been built with a number of other sophisticated design features
+:app:`Pyramid` has been built with a number of other sophisticated design
-that make it adaptable.
+features that make it adaptable.
 Read more about them below.

 .. toctree::
    :maxdepth: 2